 It’s the same when women come to my live-events.
 When I ask who has sore joints and muscles, many hands shoot straight up.
 Nearly all of them have never identified their sore joints, aching muscles and restless legs as a symptom of menopause.
 As I didn’t either.

-- Is joint pain affecting you?
+- Is joint and muscle pain affecting you?

 - Are you going through or have you been through menopause?

 - Are you experiencing joint pain for the first time since menopause?